Rohan Ince: Cheltenham Town

 After missing the 2018–19 season without being contracted to a club and due to a knee injury, on 2 July 2019, Ince signed for Cheltenham Town on a free with a one-year contract.
 On 3 August 2019, Ince played his first game for over a year in a 1–0 away loss to Leyton Orient.
 He was shown a straight red on his debut, 2 minutes after teammate, Luke Varney received a second yellow.

 Maidenhead United

 Ince joined Maidenhead United on 14 November 2020 after a successful trial period, starting the Magpies' game away at Chesterfield the same day.
 He went on to play 31 times for the Magpies that season.

 Woking

 On 19 June 2021, following his release from Maidenhead, Ince agreed to join fellow National League side, Woking on a one-year deal.
 He made his debut on the opening day of the 2021–22 campaign, playing the full 90 minutes during Woking's 2–1 away victory over Wealdstone.
 Just over a week later, he scored his first goal for the club during a 4–0 away victory against Torquay United, netting the Cards' second in the 4th minute, after team-mate, Tahvon Campbell had given his side the lead a minute prior.
+He went onto end the campaign with thirty-five appearances and two goals to his name before signing a new one-year deal ahead of the 2022–23 campaign.

+Two weeks into the start of the new campaign, Ince scored his first of the season.
+Netting the Cards' second during their 2–0 home victory over Dagenham & Redbridge, after team-mate, Reece Grego-Cox had given Woking the lead just three minutes earlier.
+Ince went onto prove to be an influential member of Woking's 2022–23 campaign, with significant contributions towards their play-off push.
+Including scoring the club's goal of the season, in a 2–1 away victory over Dorking Wanderers in April 2023 and netting during their play-off eliminator tie against Bromley, which they eventually succumbed to a 2–1 defeat.
+He went onto finish the campaign, with forty-nine appearances and eight goals.
+On 19 May 2023, Ince signed a new two-year deal, extending his stay with the club until 2025.

+On 6 May 2025, it was announced that Ince would leave the club after a four-year spell upon the expiry of his contract in June.
+He departed having scored 10 goals in 114 appearances.

+Hampton & Richmond Borough

+On 30 May 2025, it was announced that Ince would join National League South club, Hampton & Richmond Borough following his release from Woking.